jpowie01/TwitterSentimentAnalysis/README.md

 -rw-r--r--  1 owner  owner    13M Jan 18 00:10 weights.h5
 ```

+**NOTE:** This repository already contains pretrained model weights and tokenizer, so feel free to use it!

 To run the API, use below series of commands:

 ```bash